BjornKennethHolmstrom/Spiralize/README.md

 - **Explore the Spiral**
   - Learn about the stages of the Spiral Dynamics model with engaging visuals and explanations.
   - Understand how values shape individuals, communities, and societies.
+  - Read about the history of Spiral Dynamics

 - **Multilingual Support**
   - Currently supports English and Swedish.